How to Survive a Super-Hot, Super-Humid Seoul Summer

 Classic iyeol chiyeol foods include samgyetang – a whole young boiled chicken in a nutritious broth, nakji bokkeum – octopus stir-fried in a super spicy sauce, jangeo – bbq eel, and yukgaejang – a spicy beef and vegetable soup.

-The best and perhaps most classic way to survive the heat of summer is to take a break next to the sea.
-And while Korea doesn’t have the vibrant beach culture of the Mediterranean, a weekend out of the city, lounging around on sandy beaches and dipping into the cool sea when necessary is sure to rejuvenate all that ails you.
+The best and perhaps most classic way to survive a summer in Korea is to take a break next to the sea.
+And while the beaches in Korea don’t have the vibrant culture of the Mediterranean, a weekend out of the city, lounging around on sandy beaches and dipping into the cool sea when necessary is sure to rejuvenate all that ails you.

 Add in some shellfish grilled over charcoal and a spicy pot of hameul-tang (seafood stew) and you’ve got your iyeol chiyeol (이열치열) covered too!